 For many years, the cornerstones of cancer treatment have been surgery, chemotherapy and radiation therapy.
 Recent years have seen the emergence of cancer immunotherapy, in which treatments harness the power of a patient’s immune system to combat their disease.

-To overcome this problem Autolus is applying its advanced cell programming technologies and specialised manufacturing processes to develop engineered T-cell immunotherapy products.
+To overcome this problem Autolus is applying its advanced cell programming technologies and specialised manufacturing processes to develop programmed T cell product candidates.

 TCRs are naturally occurring membrane-bound T-cell activating proteins, engineered to recognise cancer-specific proteins presented on the surface of cancer cells.

 Our next-generation T cell programming technologies allow us to tailor our therapies to address the specific cancer we are targeting and introduce new programming modules into a patient’s T cells to give those T cells improved properties to better recognise cancer cells and overcome fundamental cancer defence mechanisms.

 The breadth of our technology platform allows us to select from a range of programming modules, and our modular approach is designed to enable us to tailor our therapies to address the specific cancer we are targeting, or to improve an already established therapy, such as by making it suitable for outpatient use.
 We believe this capability represents a competitive advantage in the field and will allow us to